paratwarpranay/autodidactic-qml/README.md

 ### 1c.
 Negative control (harness can recover when optimizing for function)

-Note: this negative control now checks **1-step in-batch distillation MSE improvement** as the pass criterion (sanity), while reporting held-out **eval CI as diagnostic only**.
+Note: this negative control checks **1-step in-batch distillation MSE improvement** as the pass criterion (sanity), while reporting held-out **eval CI as diagnostic only**.
 The anti-leak unit tests are designed to be **stable/signature-agnostic** (no fragile call-order assumptions).

 ```bash